Logging

 • Relational Databases are always an option.
 They’re easy to set up, can be queried with SQL and most engineers are already familiar with them.

-• Time-series Databases like InfluxDB are optimized to store time-based events.
+• Time-series Databases like InfluxDBarrow-up-right are optimized to store time-based events.
 This means your logging performance will be better and your logs will take less storage space.
 This is a good choice for intense high-load logging.

 • Logging to File is still a good logging target.
 It doesn’t have to be exclusive, you can log both to file and a database for example.